aidanhiggans/Quant-Finance-Projects/README.md

 4. **Monte Carlo Simulation:** Generate random portfolios under a weight constraint.
 6. **Portfolio Statistics:** Calculate expected return, volatility, and Sharpe ratio.
 7. **Optimization: Sequential Least Squares Programming (SLSQP)** to find maximum Sharpe Ratio and minimum volatility.
-8. **Visualization:** The classic Volatility-Return Scatter Plot is used to visualize the random portfolios and efficient frontier, as well as the Optimal, minimum variance and benchmark portfolios
+8. **Visualization:** The classic risk-return scatter plot is used to visualize the random portfolios and efficient frontier, as well as the optimal, minimum variance and benchmark portfolios

 ---